Jack Grady O'Neil vocals, acoustic 6-string guitar

-Tom Pehrson and Jack grew up together in San Mateo, CA and were bandmates as children in school.
-Jack began as a drummer; his grandmother’s gift of a 1963 Ludwig kit got him going.
+Jack grew up in San Mateo, California and began as a drummer; his grandmother’s gift of a 1963 Ludwig kit got him going.
 Jack drummed in rock bands until he switched to guitar and folk music in high school.
 Songwriting began early and gradually, and now holds an important spot in his credentials.
 Using originals, he and Bryan Daley worked for 2 years on his first CD, Ancestral Water, which inspired the formation of the band.
-His 2nd CD, The Graying of the Temples, is a band endeavor due out this spring.
+His 2nd CD, The Graying of the Temples, is a band endeavor released in 2014.

 drums and vocals Gerald Turetzky

 bass and vocals George Astin

 Gerald Turetzky comes from a long line of musicians and started drumming at age 5.
 He studied Music at San Diego State University and started touring and recording with Trowsers and Borracho y Loco opening up for Ziggy Marley, Third World and Steel Pulse to name a few.
 Gerald loves all kinds of music and Gerald likes to play fast...

 Doug Marttila first picked up the guitar when he was a teenager, but it wasn't until he met professional musician and instructor Steve Sage, and became part of the "Rock, Rhythm & Blues Revue" music performance program at Diablo Valley College, that he finally learned how to make music.
 Twenty years and hundreds of gigs later, there isn't a song or a style of music that Doug isn't happy to play.
 The blues, hip-hop, rock 'n roll, soul, country & western, jazz, rhythm & blues, latin, funk... you name it, Doug will back you up.
 Now, he's excited to be playing with the Ancestral Waters band and finding new ways to help bring Jack O'Neil's musical vision to life.